-To select a pre-made MIDI or RealTrack Soloist, press shift+F4, or choose Soloist | Generate and Play a Solo.
-The Select Soloist dialog will open.
-You can also control+click on the [Soloist] button, or select Open Soloist Dialog to choose MIDI or RealTracks Soloist from the [Soloist] button drop-down menu.
+Use the Select Soloist dialog to generate a MIDI or RealTracks Soloist track.
+To open it, press shift+F4 or choose the Soloist | Generate and Play a Solo menu item.
+You can also control+click on the [Soloist] button, or click on this button and select Open Soloist Dialog to choose MIDI or RealTracks Soloist from the menu.